sharetribe/flex-docs/src/docs/operator-guides/edit-seo-and-social-tags/index.md

 ---
-title: How to edit SEO & social tags
+title: How to edit SEO & social tags in Pages
-slug: how-to-edit-seo-and-social-tags
+slug: how-to-edit-seo-and-social-tags-in-pages
-updated: 2023-02-14
+updated: 2023-02-08
 category: operator-guides
-ingress: Enable the Pages feature for your demo environment
+ingress: Change SEO and social tags in Pages
 published: true
 ---